 False Impersonation Penalties

-If you are charged with false impersonation, you can face either misdemeanor of felony charges.
+If you are charged with this crime, you can face either misdemeanor of felony charges.
 The maximum sentence for a misdemeanor is one year in jail, whereas the maximum sentence for a felony is a sentence of up to 3 years in jail.
-In many cases, a Carmel Valley white collar crimes attorney can negotiate a plea bargain to have felony charges reduced to a misdemeanor.
+In many cases, a false impersonation attorney can negotiate a plea bargain to have felony charges reduced to a misdemeanor.

 While the false impersonation laws generally apply only to in-person encounters, it is also illegal to knowingly impersonate someone online in a credible manner without their consent for the purposes of intimidating, threatening, defrauding or otherwise harming them.
 This charge is always a misdemeanor, punishable by up to one year in jail.

-If you have been accused of falsely impersonating someone else, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with top Solana Beach fraud defense attorney Peter M. Liss.
+If you have been accused of falsely impersonating someone else, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with top San Diego false impersonation lawyer Peter M. Liss.